 Tag Line: “We call it home IMPROVEMENT because it can’t get any worse.”

 Notes: 1,300 people a day check out the latest progress on Aaron and Jeannie’s 1914 Chicago Bungalow.
 I really like the attention to detail in their posts.
 For example, their January 2004 post about pressure balance systems does a nice job of clearly explaining how these systems work and what they did to overcome an actual installation problem.
-They are almost finished with their master bathroom and I am hoping they post the finished images soon (gotta check out their clawfoot tub!).
+They're almost finished with their master bathroom and I'm hoping they post the finished images soon.

 2) Our Fixer-Upper